BornToBeRoot/NETworkManager/docs/Documentation/01_Application/14_WebConsole.md

 The **Web Console** is designed to browse the website of a host (e.g. server, switch, router, dashboard, etc.) to display informations or to configure it.

+Right-click on the tab will open the context menu with the following options:

+- **Reload** - Reload the website.

 ![WebConsole](14_WebConsole.png)

 ## Connect